rwickens/automate_PET/README.md

 # Automate PET - Bedard lab

-My name is Rebekah Wickens.
-I'm a PhD student of Marc-Andre Bedard (Montreal Neurological Institute).
+Hi, I'm Rebekah Wickens, and I'm a PhD student of Marc-Andre Bedard (Montreal Neurological Institute).

 I've written a pipeline in Python for quantitative PET image processing on MINC files.